CardiacModelling/ContinuationForOptimisation/README.md

 Otherwise, the ODE solver will be used to converge, running from a previous limit cycle if `use_tracking_ODE=true` or from standard initial conditions otherwise.

 # Reproducing the figures from the pre-generated data
-The figures can be regenerated using *figures.jl* (for results figures) and *diagrams.jl* for the phase plane diagrams.
+The figures can be regenerated using *figures.jl* (for results figures) and *diagrams.jl* (for non-results figures such as the phase plane diagrams).